Shilab-wangzhuo/LESSEL/Readme.md

 ## Demo

-We present partial results of 2 samples in the `demo` (including one positive samples and one negative samples).
+We present partial results of eight samples in the `demo` (including four positive samples and four negative samples).

 The input file format and the output directory structure are shown as follows.
 ```